Experimentally Motivated Order of Length Scales Affect Shot Noise: Insight into the results

 If we have ballistic heat propagation along each of the ``outer", ``line", and ``upper" segments, then heat can not reach efficiently from any hot spot to any noise spot.
 This leads to an exponentially suppressed contribution to the shot noise from each noise spot.
 Thereby, $F_M=F_N=F_O=F_P=F'_O=F'_P \approx 0$ leading to $F_1=F_2=-F_c \approx 0$.

 \item \doubleunderline{$(F_1=F_2,F_c) = \text{constant or\ } f(l^{\text{th}}_{\text{eq}}, L_{\text{Q}}, L_{\text{A}})$ } :

-If we have only ballistic and antiballistic heat transports along each of the segments of the QPC geometry, then heat can reach from any hot spot to any noise spot inefficiently or efficiently, respectively.
-Thereby, a zero or constant contribution to the shot noise Fano factors can be attributed.
+If we have only ballistic or antiballistic heat transports along each of the segments of the QPC geometry, then heat can reach from any hot spot to any noise spot inefficiently or efficiently, respectively.
+Thereby, a zero or a constant contribution to the shot noise Fano factors can be attributed.

 However, if the heat is transported diffusively through any segment then it reaches to the contacts very slowly along that segment.
 This gives rise to a length dependence in the temperatures of the hot spots.
 The length dependence has a functional form relating the geometric length of that segment and $l^{\text{th}}_{\text{eq}}$.
 The heat reaches from the hot spots to the noise spots and thus the noise spots also acquire that length scale dependence in their temperatures, which is manifested in the shot noises.
 From \cref{tab:CCC_Table} we note that we have diffusive heat transports for $\{1,1/3\}$ and $\{1,2/3\}$ along ``line" and ``upper" segments respectively leading to a $\sqrt{l^{\text{th}}_{\text{eq}}/L_{\text{Q}}}$ dependence in the Fano factors.
 Similarly, for $\{2/3,1/3\}$ and $\{2/3,[1/3]\}$ diffusive heat transports occur along the ``outer" segment leading to a $\sqrt{L_{\text{A}}/l^{\text{th}}_{\text{eq}}}$ dependence in the Fano factors.